arsicorp/night_city_manager/README.md

 ## ┃ LICENSE

-This project was created as an educational assignment for Year Up's Java Development program.
+This project was created as an educational assignment for Java Development program.
 Code may be used for learning purposes.

 ---